goudham-me/homepage/digital_garden/blog/tech/why-i-dont-like-java-anymore.md

 ## It's Not You...
 It's Me!

 Yes.
-I'm **The Problem**
+I'm **The Problem**.

 I never thought in a million years that I would be showing interest in low-level code and the issues that only appear when you're that close to the metal.
-I'm pretty sure my Systems Programming lecturer is to blame for that one;
+I'm pretty sure my Systems Programming lecturer is to blame for that one.

 Systems Programming covered the C programming language in detail and how to design concurrent/parallel[^wut] code.
 Learning C and all the tradeoffs of higher-level vs lower level was entertaining!
 During this course, I realised that